gfteix/notes/Notes/Designing Data-Intensive Applications.md

 When several backend calls are needed to serve a request, it takes just a single slow backend request to slow down the entire end-user request.

 ### Maintainability
 In essence, it's about making life better for the engineering and operations teams who need to work with the system.
 Good abstractions can help reduce complexity and make the system easier to modify and adapt for new use cases.
-Good operability means having good visibility into the system's health and having effective ways of maning it.
+Good operability means having good visibility into the system's health and having effective ways of managing it.

 **Operability**: Make it easy for operations teams to keep the system running smoothly